-Over 700 applicants sent five images of their work and one booth shot through the Zapplication digital online jury process for a national juried show, Sun Valley Center Arts & Crafts Festival in it’s 42nd year.
+Over 700 applicants sent five images of their work and one booth shot through the Zapplication digital online jury process for a national juried show, Sun Valley Museum of Art in its 42nd year.
 Digital projectors illuminated six images on a large screen in the front of the room.
 We also had our own Macbooks for viewing the same images and voting.

-The first day we viewed all of the images by category; ceramics, paintings, mixed media, textiles, etc. Then in the second round of viewing, we looked at the projected images on the screen and voted on our computers (our computers also had smaller images of exactly what we saw on the screen).
+On the first day, we viewed all of the images by category; ceramics, paintings, mixed media, textiles, etc. Then in the second round of viewing, we looked at the projected images on the screen and voted on our computers (our computers also had smaller images of exactly what we saw on the screen).

 We scored between 1 and 5, with 5 being the highest, and were told to try to have a strong opinion instead of giving every artist scores of 3.
 There were no names associated with the images, just categories.
 In addition, a 100 character artist statement was read aloud to us.
 We were allowed to ask questions or pause before going to the next image.

-We went though by category again to look at all of the accepted artists.
-Then with the next break off point of scores we went through the waiting list and could add an applicant to the accepted pile.
+We went through by category again to look at all of the accepted artists.
+Then with the next break-off point of scores, we went through the waiting list and could add an applicant to the accepted pile.

 FROM THE PEN OF ASK Harriete.